A Data-Driven McMillan Degree Lower Bound: Random Hankel Matrix 2-Norm Bound

 \subsection{Circulant Embedding Bound}

-The first step in establishing Theorem~\ref{thm:main} is to bound the norm of the Hankel matrix in terms of the DFT of the vector defining its entries.
-The strategy we employ below is to embed this Hankel matrix inside a circulant matrix and then diagonalize this circulant matrix using the DFT.
-This circulant embedding technique is one of two approaches for fast Hankel matrix-vector products~\cite[\S3.4]{Ng04}, but, to the best of our knowledge, this is the first time this embedding technique has been used to obtain bounds on the norm of a Hankel matrix.
+The first step in establishing Theorem~\ref{thm:main} bounds $\|\ma G_{m,n}\|_2$ by embedding $\ma G_{m,n}$.
+This circulant matrix is diagonalized by the discrete Fourier transform matrix (DFT) allowing us to obtain its 2-norm.
+Although this circulant embedding technique has long been used for fast Hankel matrix-vector products~\cite[sec.~3.4]{Ng04}, this is, to the best of our knowledge, the first time this embedding technique has been used to obtain bounds on the norm of a Hankel matrix.